laneslexicon/lexicon_xml/README.md

 xml
 ===

-The original Perseus XML files are in the master branch
+The original Perseus XML files are in the 'originals' branch.

-the branch 'withfixes' is the active branch.
-Do not make any changes to the master branch.
+The master branch has all the fixes.
+Do not make any changes to the 'originals'.